mikaelaus/RobotFramework/README.md

 5. Install the Selenium2Library for Robot Framework

+    pip install robotframework-selenium2library

-    pip install --upgrade robotframework-seleniumlibrary
+    To make sure latest version is installed - run the following command pip install --upgrade robotframework-seleniumlibrary

 6. I used Sublime Text as my editor to create/edit tests.
 To install the plugin for robot framework.
 The easiest way to install is to use Package Control and search for: Robot Framework Assistant